Healthy travel demand helps cushion 737 MAX toll for American, Southwest

-CHICAGO (Reuters) - Healthy travel demand should continue to cushion results for American Airlines Group Inc (AAL.O) and Southwest Airlines Co (LUV.N), the two said on Thursday, even as the prolonged Boeing 737 MAX grounding continues to hit costs and profits.
+(Reuters) - Healthy travel demand should continue to cushion results for American Airlines Group Inc (AAL.O) and Southwest Airlines Co (LUV.N), the two said on Thursday, even as the prolonged Boeing 737 MAX grounding weighs on costs and profits.

 American and Southwest have had to cancel thousands of flights following a Boeing 737 MAX safety ban in March, prompted by two deadly crashes.